yasirbhutta/yasirbhutta.github.io/computer-networks/docs/computer-networks.md

 - **Subnet mask `/24`** allows for 254 devices on the network (usable IPs from **192.168.1.1** to **192.168.1.254**).

 This type of subnetting is typical in home and small office networks.

+### What is VLAN?

+A **Virtual Local Area Network (VLAN)** is a logical grouping of devices within a larger physical network.
+VLANs allow network administrators to segment networks into smaller, manageable parts, regardless of the physical location of the devices.
+Each VLAN operates as a separate broadcast domain, meaning that devices in different VLANs cannot communicate with each other directly without the use of a router or a Layer 3 switch.

+#### Key Features of VLANs:

+- **Logical Segmentation:** VLANs can segregate networks based on business functions, departmental needs, or security levels rather than relying on physical locations.
+- **Broadcast Control:** VLANs limit broadcast traffic by ensuring that broadcast packets are sent only to devices within the same VLAN.
+- **Enhanced Security:** VLANs can isolate sensitive data and devices, preventing unauthorized access from users in other VLANs.
+- **Simplified Management:** VLANs allow for easier management of the network by enabling administrators to make changes to network topology without physically rewiring devices.

+### Why VLANs Are Important in Computer Networks

+1. **Improved Performance:**
+   - By reducing broadcast traffic within a VLAN, overall network performance improves, leading to faster data transmission and reduced congestion.

+2. **Enhanced Security:**
+   - VLANs provide a way to separate sensitive data from general user traffic.
+For example, a finance department can be placed in a different VLAN from the HR department to protect sensitive financial data.

+3. **Flexibility and Scalability:**
+   - VLANs can be easily created, modified, or deleted as the organization grows or changes.
+This flexibility allows for efficient adaptation to new business needs without the need for physical changes to the network.

+4. **Simplified Troubleshooting:**
+   - Network issues can be isolated within a specific VLAN, making troubleshooting more straightforward and less time-consuming.

+5. **Cost-Effectiveness:**
+   - VLANs enable better utilization of existing network infrastructure by allowing multiple logical networks to coexist on a single physical network.
+This reduces the need for additional hardware and cabling.

+6. **Separation of Traffic Types:**
+   - VLANs can be used to separate different types of traffic, such as voice, video, and data, which can improve Quality of Service (QoS) for real-time applications.

+7. **Improved Network Management:**
+   - With VLANs, network administrators can manage network resources more effectively, applying policies and configurations at the VLAN level rather than on individual devices.